EMERALD ROSE: SONG LYRICS

 Beginning early in the morning, a band of revelers goes singing door to

 door--with increasing revelry as the day progresses!
-The song changes
+The song changes a bit

 from year to year; this is one version of Padstow's traditional greeting of